RobustoFramework/Robusto/components/robusto/base/README.md

 The `init_robusto()` function is responsible for initializing and starting all registered services in the right order, and makes the system reach a runlevel where it can return control to the caller.

 # Return values
 In the `robusto_retval.h` header file, all Robusto return values are organized and defined.
-Note that all defined values are negative except `ROB_OK`, which it 0.
+Note that all defined values are negative except `ROB_OK`, which is 0.

-The purpos of this is to maximize the use of return values of functions, basically if the return value is negative, an error has occurred, and you can use all other values to convey data lengths or other useful values.
+The purpose of this is to maximize the usability of return values of functions, basically if the return value is negative, an error has occurred, and you can use all other values to convey data lengths or other useful values.

 # States
 In `robusto_states.h` some predefined states that are used around Robusto.